healthywalk/nifty-ultrasonic-ranger-microbit/README.md

 ## Summary
 This extension supports the Ultrasonic Rangers in __Microbit MakeCode__ programming.
 Available at both Microbit V1.5 and Microbit V2.0.
-This extension automatically fixes the pulse width measurement bug in Microbit V1.5.
+The extension automatically fixes the pulse width measurement bug in Microbit V1.5.
 * Grove Ultrasonic Ranger (initialize with single pin)
 * HC-SR04(Only products that can operate at 3V) (initialize with triger pin and echo pin)
 * US-015 US-100 RCWL-1601 etc(initialize with triger pin and echo pin)